mjdanielson/University-of-Oregon/Labs/Mapbox-Quick-Start/Mapbox-Quick-Start-Guide.md

 Take a look at the [API](https://docs.mapbox.com/mapbox-gl-js/api/#marker) to see what marker options are available.

 Let's change the color of our marker!
 The default color for the marker is blue.
 Add a color parameter to your code and change the color!
-You can use the name of most common colors (`'red'`, `'blue'`, `'green'`) or enter a HEX colod code (`'#42f569'`) or rgb color (`'rgb(0,255,0)'`).
+You can use the name of most common colors (`'red'`, `'blue'`, `'green'`) or enter a HEX color code (`'#42f569'`) or rgb color (`'rgb(0,255,0)'`).
 We'll cover colors in more detail soon.
 Try a few different colors.

 ```javascript
 var marker = new mapboxgl.Marker({color:'red'})